mint-lang/guide/reference/control-expressions/try.md

 Keep in mind that **you need to handle all possible errors** that can be returned from a statement, although the compiler has your back here and will show an error if you forgot one.

-In contrast to the **do expression** this expression **returns the return value of it's last statement**, this is why every catch expression must return the same type, also as above the compiler will tell you if any of the catch expressions does not match the return value.
+In contrast to the `do` expressions, the value of a `try` expression is the value of **its last expression**.
+So every `catch` expression must also return the same type.